Seeds of Hope

-Seeds of Hope (short for Seeds of Hope East Timor Ploughshares Group, but also known as the Ploughshares Four or the Warton Four) was a plowshares group of women who damaged a BAE Hawk warplane at the British Aerospace Warton Aerodrome site near Preston, England, in 1996.
+Seeds of Hope (short for Seeds of Hope East Timor Ploughshares Group, but also known as the Ploughshares Four or the Warton Four) was a ploughshares group of women who damaged a BAe Hawk warplane at the British Aerospace Warton Aerodrome site near Preston, England, in 1996.
 The four were part of a larger group of 10 who planned the action.
-The additional six women involved as the support group were; Lyn Bliss, Clare Fearnley, Emily Johns, Jen Parker, Ricarda Steinbrecher, Rowan Tilly.
+The additional six women involved as the support group were Lyn Bliss, Clare Fearnley, Emily Johns, Jen Parker, Ricarda Steinbrecher, and Rowan Tilly.
 Their aim was to stop the aircraft from being exported to the Indonesian military, for use in the illegally occupied country of East Timor.
 They left a video and booklet in the cockpit of the aircraft to explain their motivation.

 Direct action

-On 29 January 1996, Andrea Needham, Joanna Wilson, and Lotta Kronlid broke into BAE's Warton Aerodrome and caused between £1.4m and £2.5m, worth of damage to Hawk tail number ZH955.
+On 29 January 1996, Andrea Needham, Joanna Wilson, and Lotta Kronlid broke into BAe's Warton Aerodrome and caused between £1.4m and £2.5m worth of damage to Hawk tail number ZH955.
 Damage focused on components related to weapons and targeting.
 The damage or disarmament was done to the Hawk with ordinary household hammers.
 The warplane was part of a £500 million deal to supply 24 planes to the New Order regime of Indonesia.
-In the tradition of plowshares actions, they stayed at the site intending to wait until they were found by security; however, they had to call security using a phone in the hangar because their presence remained unnoticed.
+In the tradition of ploughshares actions, they stayed at the site intending to wait until they were found by security; however, they had to call security using a phone in the hangar because their presence remained unnoticed.
 They were arrested for criminal damage and conspiracy to commit criminal damage.
 A week later, a fourth woman, Angie Zelter, was also arrested and charged with conspiracy after stating she planned to do the same.
 The four spent six months on remand in HMP Risley before a seven-day trial at Liverpool Crown Court in July 1996.
 This was the 56th ploughshares action and the third ever in Britain, the group called it "Seeds of Hope - East Timor Ploughshares - Women Disarming for Life and Justice".